Actifio/AGMPowerCLI/UsageExamples.md

 Get-AGMApplicationCount
 99
 ```
-We now add filters, first to see how manay are managed (have a backup plan applied:
+We now add filters, first to see how many are managed (have a backup plan applied:
 ```
 Get-AGMApplicationCount -filtervalue managed=true
 22